Emerging Leaders Program: A Promising Practice in Placing College Students with Disabilities in Challenging Internships

 To qualify to apply for the Emerging Leaders program an applicant must:

-- Maintain full-time student status for the semester following your internship (graduating seniors immediately continuing on to graduate level study may apply).
+- Maintain matriculated student status for the semester following your internship (graduating seniors immediately continuing on to graduate level study may apply)

-- Be either a U.S. citizen or an alien legally authorized to work in the U.S.
+- Have U.S. citizenship or be a documented alien legally authorized to work in the U.S.

 Booz Allen Hamilton founded Emerging Leaders in 2001 and recruited many members of the business community to get involved with the program.
 Today, applicants are placed in well known corporations such as Motorola, Lockheed Martin and Merrill Lynch.
 The program is currently administered by the National Business and Disability Council.
 The Emerging Leaders program is a promising practice for teaching others about the abilities of those with disabilities while providing opportunities for students with disabilities to gain real-world work experiences.

-If your company or organization would like to hire an Emerging Leader or learn more about the employer commitments you can visit their website or email the program management team at email@example.com.
+If your company or organization would like to hire an Emerging Leader or learn more about the employer commitments you can visit their website or contact Michael McGowan at 516.465.3747 or firstname.lastname@example.org.